WICG/display-locking/privacy-assessments/auto-expanding-details-privacy.md

 ### 4. What privacy mitigations have considered and not implemented (and why)?

-Adding a delay to find-in-page's scrolling would help mitigate the possibility of this feature being used to snoop on find-in-page.
+Adding a delay to the frequency find-in-page queries are sent to the page would help mitigate the possibility of this feature being used to snoop on find-in-page.
 Due to the existing `scroll` events, this feature does not make the situation any worse and therefore should not be blocked on adding a delay to find-in-page.
 However, the find-in-page delay is planned to be implemented in chromium.